hashberg-io/pauliopt/README.md

 <img src="phase_gadget_snippet.png" width="430" title="Snippet of a phase gadget.">

 The [documentation](https://sg495.github.io/pauliopt/pauliopt/index.html) for this library was generated with [pdoc](https://pdoc3.github.io/pdoc/).
+Jupyter notebooks exemplifying various aspects of the library are available in the [notebooks](./notebooks) folder.

 **Please Note:** This software library is in a pre-alpha development stage.
 It is not currently suitable for use by the public.